chrieke/geojson-invalid-geometry/README.md

 ![](images/valid_problematic.png)

 ### Holes
-A Polygon is allowed to have hole cutouts, this is a feature, not an issue.
+A **Polygon** is allowed to have hole cutouts, this is a feature, not an issue.
 However, some APIs don't accept Polygon geometries with holes as input (e.g. some satellite data providers where the desired area is relevant for pricing).
 The holes can be removed by removing the Polygon's [inner ring](https://macwright.com/2015/03/23/geojson-second-bite.html#polygons) coordinates.
 [Example](examples_geojson/valid_but_problematic/holes.geojson)

 ### Self-intersection
-Here one or multiple parts of the geometry overlap another part of itself.
+Here one or multiple parts of a **Polygon** overlap another part of itself.
 Often found in complex geometry shapes, after geometry operations without careful cleanup (buffer, raster-to-vector etc.).
-A Polygon is allowed to have self-intersections, this is conform with the GeoJSON specification.
+A Polygon is allowed to have self-intersections, this conforms with the GeoJSON specification.
 However, it frequently causes issues in downstream applications thus is often rejected by APIs and tools.

 A common approach for removing the self-intersections is applying a zero-buffer operation (e.g. `.buffer(0)` in